Lionsberg/lionsberg-wiki/Lionsberg Community Information/Groups/Social Architecture/Social Architecture.md

 # Social Architecture
 Everyone who is involved in the [[Meta Project]] can expect an extraordinary social experience.
-We want to be happy, productive, fast, easy, flourishing, friendly; everyone.
+We want to be happy, productive, flourishing, friendly.
+We want to do it all fast and easily.

 Why?
-Well, why not?
-It's not that hard to pull off.
-Social architecture is about designing our social experience, processes, guidance.
-How will we design things so we can best go about being human together?
+Because we can.

+We can design our social experience, processes and guidance, continually learn and redesign.

 - [[Identify New Connections]]
 - [[Recognize Potential Value]]